javalin/website/_posts/tutorials/2020-08-23-javalin-jte-example.md

 ```

 In case you use IntelliJ, I'd highly recommend to install the [jte plugin](https://plugins.jetbrains.com/plugin/14521-jte).
-It offers full completion and refactoring support and it is what makes working with jte so much fun!
+It offers full auto-completion and refactoring support, and makes working with jte a lot of fun!

 <img alt="jte in IntelliJ" src="https://github.com/casid/jte/raw/master/jte-intellij.gif" width="696" /><br>